 Kant’s transcendental condition is in such a way transformed by Arendt into a transcendent force in action.
 In so doing, Arendt seems to put across a theodicy.
-Coined by Leibniz, theodicy refers to any type of an analysis of and a response to the problem of evil (including not only a respond to the query “why there is evil” but also an answer to the question “what is evil”).
-It involves for Leibniz theological consideration because it means to resolve the embedded tension between the coinciding existence of evil and that of a benevolent god.
-These considerations constitute an important aspect of religious thought, which needed to reconcile the problem of evil made of a coexistence of two contradicting elements (evil and god).
-The question: if god is good, how come that evil exists, is therefore central to any theodicy.
+Coined by Leibniz, theodicy refers to any type of analysis of and response to the problem of evil (including not only a response to the query “Why does evil exist?” but also an answer to the question “What is evil?”).
+It involves for Leibniz theological considerations because it means resolving the embedded tension between the coinciding existence of evil and that of a benevolent God.
+These considerations constitute an important aspect of religious thought, which needs to reconcile the problem of evil in view of the coexistence of two contradicting elements (evil and good).
+The question “If God is good, how can evil exist?” is therefore central to any theodicy.

-Arendt’s theodicy responds to the problem of evil by pitting against each other a fully out of this world transcendent evil and this worldliness.
-There is, therefore, a stark dualism to note between an absolute evil force and the world in which humans live not only because the two are completely separated but also since the former transcends the latter.
-In this manner, the sway of the evil force becomes in Arendt’s analysis immensurable in a way that resembles the power of a demiurge, the traditional gnostic counterpart of the loving benevolent god.
+Arendt’s theodicy responds to the problem of evil by pitting against each other a fully out of this world transcendent evil and a concrete worldliness.
+There is, therefore, a stark dualism at work between an absolute evil force and the world in which humans live, not only because the two are completely separate but also since the former transcends the latter.
+In this manner, the sway of the evil force becomes in Arendt’s analysis immensurable in a way that resembles the power of a demiurge, the traditional gnostic counterpart of the loving benevolent God.

-The referring to gnosis seems to be fitting because of its role in the intellectual historical and political imagination of many of Arendt’s colleagues in the postwar era, briefly presented in the previous chapter.
-In engaging with unexplainable evil power (beyond anything human) Arendt, it seems, points to her unique contribution to the debates around gnosis and its modern implications.
-The association between dualism and Gnosticism provides an answer to the question of evil as much as offer some insights into its modern political implications.
-Modernity is not an era of “overcoming” Gnosticism like Blumenberg for example argued.
-At the same time, unlike Voegelin Arendt does not argue that all modern political phenomena are gnostic.
-Rather she identifies in totalitarianism a particular reposing of political categories on a radical, “demonic” evil, explaining in such a way their vicious practices.
+The reference to gnosis seems to be fitting because of its role in the intellectual historical and political imagination of many of Arendt’s colleagues in the postwar era, briefly presented in the previous chapter.
+In engaging with unexplainable evil power (beyond anything human) Arendt, it seems, makes a unique contribution to the debates around gnosis and its modern implications.
+The association between dualism and Gnosticism offers an answer to the question of evil as well as insights into its modern political implications.
+Modernity is not an era of “overcoming” Gnosticism as Blumenberg, for example, argued.
+At the same time, unlike Voegelin, Arendt does not argue that all modern political phenomena are gnostic.
+In fact, in totalitarianism she considers political categories to be based on a radical, “demonic” evil, explaining in such a way their vicious practices.

 Understanding evil in “secular” terms, undoubtedly, marks a turn against such a dualistic theodicy.
-For this purpose, and as noted above especially in her writings from the 1960s Arendt underlining what was formerly radical as “banal.”
-Culminating in the famed passage from her Eichmann in Jerusalem, banality was thus clearly associated with a turn against “diabolical or demonic” characteristics of Eichmann’s criminality:
+For this purpose, and as noted above, especially in her writings from the 1960s, Arendt underlines what was formerly radical and describes it as “banal.”
+Culminating in the famed passage from her Eichmann in Jerusalem, banality was thus clearly associated with a turn against the “diabolical or demonic” characteristics of Eichmann’s criminality:

 He [Eichmann] was not stupid.
-It was sheer thoughtlessness-something by no means identical with stupidity-that predisposed him to become one of the greatest criminals of that period.
+It was sheer thoughtlessness – something by no means identical with stupidity – that predisposed him to become one of the greatest criminals of that period.
 And if this is ‘banal’ and even funny, if with the best will in the world one cannot extract any diabolical or demonic profundity from Eichmann, that is still far from calling it commonplace.

-The thinking of evil as a type of simple “thoughtlessness” explicitly points to a retreat from “diabolic or demonic” dimensions.
-Evil is a human, all too human, deficiency, which means that in being “banal”, evil is secular because it does not involve any “radical” or “absolute” characteristic, that could be traced back to gnostic dualism.
+Thinking of evil as a type of simple “thoughtlessness” explicitly indicates a retreat from “diabolic or demonic” dimensions.
+Evil is a human, all too human, deficiency.
+In being “banal,” evil is secular because it does not involve any “radical” or “absolute” characteristic that could be traced back to gnostic dualism.